NickZward/Personal-Projects/Supermarket Sales/README.md

 [Data Used](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales)

 ## Objective: Analyzing the sales data to understand sales trends and customer behavior!
+Understanding sales trends and customer behavior by analyzing sales data can provide businesses with valuable insights to improve their sales performance, inventory management, pricing strategies, and identify opportunities for growth.
+By analyzing data, businesses can optimize their marketing strategies, forecast demand, plan inventory, and identify the most effective pricing points for different products.
+In short, analyzing sales data can help businesses make data-driven decisions that can improve their overall profitability and success.

 ### **Data Exploration:**<br />
-First, I explored the data to understand it's structure and relationships.
-I used SQL queries to extract basic information such as number of records, unique values, and data types.
+When analyzing a dataset, it's important to first explore the data to understand its structure and relationships.
+This is typically done by using SQL queries to extract basic information such as the number of records, unique values, and data types.

+For example, the number of records will give you an idea of how much data you're dealing with, while the unique values can help you identify any potential issues or anomalies in the data.
+The data types will help you understand the nature of the data, such as whether it's numerical or categorical, and whether any transformations may be needed to use it effectively.

+By exploring the data in this way, you can get a better understanding of the dataset and identify any issues or patterns that may need further investigation.
+It can also help you determine the best methods to use when analyzing the data to extract meaningful insights.

 ```
 SELECT *
 FROM sales